On Trump vs Google, Facebook, CNN and NBC

 The Moral Libertarian Ideal is that there should be Equal Moral Agency for every individual.
 Every individual should be able to live out their sincerely held moral views, on an equal basis with every other individual.
 There is also no exception for governments and elites, so there is no excuse for top-down social engineering.
 Now, from this perspective, let’s look at the ongoing war between President Donald Trump, internet giants like Google, Twitter and Facebook, and left-leaning mainstream media outlets like CNN and NBC.

-In recent days, perhaps since the banning of Alex Jones from multiple social media platforms, President Trump has been putting the pressure on internet giants like Google, Twitter and Facebook to uphold free speech, and to cease what he and many of us see as ideological censorship.
-Viewers of this show will know that I have been 100% behind Trump on this issue, even as I have had plenty of disagreements with him in the past.
+In recent days, President Trump has been putting the pressure on internet giants like Google, Twitter and Facebook to uphold free speech.
+Viewers of this show will know that I have been 100% behind Trump on this issue, even as I have had plenty of disagreements with him.
 From a moral libertarian viewpoint, free speech and a working free market of ideas are indispensable for several reasons.

 Firstly, part of living out one’s sincerely held moral views is to be able to promote them in the free market of ideas.
 Secondly, if every individual is to have equal moral agency, then there certainly shouldn’t be some individual who gets to decide who gets to speak and who doesn’t, which is what censorship is.
 Thirdly, the reason why we uphold equal moral agency is because we recognise that everyone is wrong at least some of the time.
 Therefore, our ideas need to be corrected and refined in the free market of ideas, so that they can become more correct.
 Now, this process needs to be unbiased and unrestricted to work properly.